-- The first step is to know what is on sale at the store where you will be shopping.
-Make sure to sign up to receive the ads through the mail or if the store has a website you can often print the weekly ad off the internet.
+1. The first step is to know what is on sale at the store where you will be shopping.
+Make sure to sign up to receive the ads through the mail -- or if the store has a website you can often print the weekly ad off the internet.
 Once you have the ad, read each item that is on sale and circle or "X" mark all the super discounted items.
-Next check for items that are on Buy One Get One sales or group discounted, such as buy $25 worth - get $5 off.
+Next, check for items that are on Buy One Get One sales or that have group discounts, such as buy $25 worth -- get $5 off.
 And finally, mark items that you want to buy that are on sale.

-- The second step is to find coupons for the items that you circled.
-There are many free coupon databases online and one that I often use and will use for this example is at Frugalsavers.com because it is ad and pop-up free.
+2. The second step is to find coupons for the items that you circled.
+There are many free coupon databases online.
 Click on the database and type in the name of the product that you have circled on the ad.
-Many times the fewer letters you use for the product you are searching for, the better results you will get.
+Many times, the fewer letters you use for the product you are searching, the better results you will get.
 For example, the item in the ad may be for a sale on Ultra Tide Powder Detergent.
 When you type in the database, just type in Tide and you will see all the results for Tide, including any coupons available for Ultra Tide Powder Detergent.

-- It is best to search each item by name, print those that are available, and list the paper coupons with the source and the source date.
-Then when you've completed your search you can go find the printed coupon that you need from your coupon stash.
+4. It is best to search each item by name, print those that are available, and list the paper coupons with the source and the date.
+Then, when you've completed your search, you can go find the printed coupon that you need from your coupon stash.

-- You can then make a list of the best deals that you plan to purchase, group together the coupons that match your list then head to the store.
+5. You can then make a list of the best deals that you plan to purchase, group together the coupons that match your list, then head to the store.

-- If there is something on sale that you really want and you cannot find a coupon through the database, you can always search the internet for other resources that may offer a coupon.
+6. If there is something on sale that you really want and you cannot find a coupon for it through the database, you can always search the internet for other resources that may offer a coupon.
 I generally start with the company website of the product that I want.
-For example, if there was no coupon listed in the database for Tide, I would then visit Tide.com to see if they have one on the website or on the Tide Facebook page.
-If I still cannot find a coupon then I may decide to skip buying that product until I can get a better price.
+For example, if there was no coupon listed in the database for Tide, I would then visit Tide.com to see if the website has one available, or on the Tide Facebook page.
+If I still cannot find a coupon, then I may decide to skip buying that product until I can get a better price.

 * For a complete list of popular couponing abbreviations visit the Understanding Couponing Lingo page.

-Once you go through the process a few times and adapt it to fit your own preferences, you will see how easy it is to match-up coupons.
-It will help you plan where you want to shop, how much you will spend on stockpiling certain items and save you a lot of money.
+Once you go through the process a few times and adapt it to fit your own preferences, you will see how easy it is to match up coupons.
+It will help you plan where you want to shop and allow you to save a lot of money.